adam-p/yesterday-i-learned/random.md

 1. [If you go to a walk-in clinic, your family doctor gets paid less.](http://www.ctvnews.ca/health/why-your-walk-in-clinic-visits-could-mean-trouble-for-your-family-doctor-and-you-1.2775362)
 1. When marijuana is legalised, the government is obligated to keep prices low, to undercut the black market.
 After the black market is gone, they can freely increase prices for taxation.
 1. [In the early days of colonoscopies, attempts to burn off polyps in the colon ignited explosive hydrogen gas in the colon of several unlucky people, sometimes with tragic results.
 The colon-cleansing preparations people now take the night before a colonoscopy have solved the problem.](http://www.ctvnews.ca/mobile/flatulence-expert-defines-normal-output-rate-1.269197)
-1. Raising interest rates make stocks drop because higher rates hurt companies' bottom line.
+1. On one hand, raising interest rates make stocks drop because higher rates hurt companies' bottom line; on the other hand, if the rate hiked is less than the rate expected (e.g. +0.25% rather than +0.5%), then the market will still go up.
 1. Tree removals are very expensive.
 So is dirt.
 "Dirt cheap" isn't a thing.
 1. Donkey Kong has nothing to do with donkeys.
 1. Nautical miles were defined as one minute of latitude.